haifaafridi/DSA_Library-management-system-OEL-/README.md

         }
     }
 }

 ▶️ How to Run
 Using VS Code / Command Line
 bash
 Copy code
 g++ main.cpp -o library
 ./library
-⚠ Note About tempCodeRunnerFile.cpp
-VS Code automatically creates this temporary file when using Code Runner.
-It is not required and can be deleted safely.
-(You should avoid pushing it to GitHub.)

-📄 Outputs
-Insert screenshots for:

-Adding a book

-Displaying books

-Searching

-Borrowing

-Returning

 👤 Author
 Haifa Khan Afridi, Emman khattak